torkildr/raspberry-display/README.md

 ## MQTT Protocol

-The display uses a state-based MQTT protocol where you send JSON payloads describing the desired display state to the `display/state` topic.
+The display uses a state-based MQTT protocol where you send JSON payloads describing the desired display state to the `display/set` topic.

 ### Connection

 The MQTT client connects to your MQTT broker and subscribes to:
-- `display/state` - Primary topic for state-based commands
+- `display/set` - Primary topic for state-based commands
-- `display/display` - Alternative topic for compatibility

 ### JSON State Schema